-(A) complies with the VOC content limits listed in subsection (a); or in a consumer product in an amount equal to or less than one-hundredth of one percent (0.01%) by weight of the product.
+(A) complies with the VOC content limits listed in subsection (a); or in a consumer product in an amount equal to or less than one-hundredth of one percent (0.01%) by weight of the product. (j) The following requirements apply to adhesive removers, contact adhesives, electrical cleaners, electronic cleaners, footwear or leather care products, general purpose degreasers, and graffiti removers:

-(B) is reformulated to meet the VOC content limits in subsection (a) provided the ozone depleting compound content of the reformulated product does not increase.
+(B) is reformulated to meet the VOC content limits in subsection (a) provided the ozone depleting compound content

-(3) The requirements of subdivision (1) shall not apply to any ozone depleting compounds that may be present as impurities
+- of the reformulated product does not increase. - (3) The requirements of subdivision (1) shall not apply to any ozone depleting compounds that may be present as impurities